yohamta/furex/README.md

 	for i := 0; i < 20; i++ {
 		// Each flexbox item must have fixed size.
-		// In this case, the width is 50, height is 50.
+		// In this case, the width is 50, height is 50. rootFlex.AddChild(NewBox(50, 50, colors[i%3]))
-		// Box component is only an example custom component. rootFlex.AddChild(NewBox(50, 50, colors[i%3]))
 	}

-	// View: A View has a flex container as a root of component tree view = furex.NewView(image.Rect(0, 0, screenWidth, screenHeight), rootFlex) }
+}

 func (g *Game) Update() {
-	// Update the UI
+	// Update the UI tree
-	view.Update()
+	rootFlex.Update()
 }

 func (g *Game) Draw(screen *ebiten.Image) {
-	// Draw the UI
+	// Draw the UI tree
 	view.Draw(screen)
 }
 ```